 Our Australian bullwhips, No. 451C Bullwhip, 6 ft and No. 453C Bullwhip, 8 ft, were supplied for Batman Returns.
 The whips were dyed black by the studio.
 The 8 foot length was preferred for most stunts.
-Although we no longer offer these Australian bullwhips, Terry Jacka is still producing some.
+Terry Jacka has retired from whipmaking so we are no longer able to offer these whips.

 - Do you ship your braided kangaroo leather whips internationally?

 Yes.
 However, due to the strict US import and export regulations, we are only able to ship kangaroo leather products outside the US by adhering to the US Fish and Wildlife Service export inspection procedures.